SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems

-\textbf{Testing}---Once an input region is localized, \tool{} observes the effects the region has on the model to determine whether the region is adversarial or benign.
+Once an input region is localized, \tool{} observes the effects the region has on the model to determine whether the region is adversarial or benign.
 To do so, \tool{} overlays the suspected region on a set of benign test images $X$, which are often shipped together with deployed models.
-These test images are fed back into the network, where the number of fooled examples are counted and used for adversarial images.
+Test images $X$ are fed back into the network, where the number of fooled examples are counted and used for adversarial images.
 Intuitively, the higher the number of mutated images can fool the model, the more likely the suspected region is an adversarial attack.

-When the recovered mask is small, this feedback technique is effective at distinguishing adversarial and benign inputs, as small benign objects cannot typically overwhelm a network's prediction.
-However, one problem of such an approach is that a mask that covers a large fraction of the input image will likely cause misclassifications when overlaid onto other images, even for benign inputs.
-Consider, for example, a large mask of an input image $x$.
-When overlaid, the features inside the mask are likely to be more relevant than the features outside, increasing the chance to classify the mutated test inputs as $y$.
-A way to address this issue is suppressing the features inside a mask with \emph{inert} patterns, i.e., a pattern with low confidence, so to increase the response of the network to the features outside the mask.
-Masks too large will tend to block out too much of the test images resulting in low confidences, giving us another data point to use for classifying attacks.
-An actual adversarial input should have both high $avgConf$ and $Fooled$ values, while a benign input will have tradeoffs between the two values.
+When the recovered region is small, this technique is effective at distinguishing adversarial and benign inputs, as small benign objects cannot typically overwhelm a network’s prediction.
+However, one problem of this approach is that a region (whether adversarial or benign) that covers a larger fraction of the input image will likely cause misclassifications when overlaid onto most other images because they occlude the original object.

+To measure the extent to which an overlaid region causes misclassifications simply by occluding the original object, rather than by virtue of highly-salient features, we perform a second test where we replace the content of the overlaid region with an inert pattern of low saliency (e.g., Gaussian noise).
+We expect that adversarial regions will cause many misclassifications when overlaid on the test set, but have little effect on the network when replaced by an inert pattern before being overlaid.
+In contrast, we expect benign patterns to either cause few misclassifications, or to occlude objects and thus also disrupt the model when replaced by inert patterns.
+Algorithm~\ref{alg:testing} shows the algorithm we use to test extracted regions.
+For each region, we check how many overlaid test images fooled the network, and how confident the model is when classifying images overlaid with inert patterns.